arunarjunakani/HexagonalGameOfLife/README.md

 * John Horton Conway for creating "Conway's Game of Life"
 * Hexagons for making simple things much more interesting
-* zackthehuman [link](https://gist.github.com/zackthehuman/1867663) for the hexagons canvas drawing
+*  [zackthehuman](https://gist.github.com/zackthehuman/1867663) for the hexagons canvas drawing

 ## Libraries used
 * [jQuery](https://jquery.com/)